google/ads-api-report-fetcher/README.md

 ## Writing Queries

-Google Ads API Reports Fetcher provides an extended syntax on writing GAQL queries.\
+Google Ads API Report Fetcher provides an extended syntax on writing GAQL queries.\
 Please refer to [How to write queries](docs/how-to-write-queries.md) section to learn the query syntax.